blackjack75/atomique_shell/README.md

-oi# WORK IN PROGRESS USE AT YOUR OWN RISK
+# WORK IN PROGRESS USE AT YOUR OWN RISK
+# THIS IS NOT READY FOR CONSUMPTION
+# I'LL MAKE SURE TO UPDATE THIS WHEN IT CHANGES

+# The documentation is mostly for me now, so I don' forget :-)

 # Installing